lsst/LDM-PMT/index.rst

 Execution of the work is tracked through *milestones* which mark specific deliverables along the project timeline.

-This leads to o(100) PPS, o(few hundred) milestones and o(thousand) epics.
+This leads to o(100) PPs, o(few hundred) milestones and o(thousand) epics.

 Each milestone has a **description**, and **due date**.
 It has no duration, and no resources assigned to it.

 Each PP has: a clear **scope and deliverable(s)**, **resource cost**, and an **end date**.
 It also tracks which section of which baseline document it addresses (this needs to be implemented).
 This simplifies verification whether all parts of the baseline have been captured in the plan.

-There is a well defined relationship between PPs, epics and milestones: epics block PPs, and of course, the sum of work for all epics that are plart of a given PP must not exceed the total cost of work allocated for that PP. There is typically at least one milestone (at the end) for each PPs, but it is not uncommon to have several.
+There is a well defined relationship between PPs, epics and milestones: epics block PPs, and of course, the sum of work for all epics that are part of a given PP must not exceed the total cost of work allocated for that PP. There is typically at least one milestone (at the end) for each PPs, but it is not uncommon to have several.
 The end date for epics that are part of a given PP must not be past the end of the last milestone for that PP. Milestones can block other milestones.

 The baseline plan (PPs and milestones) is under change control.
 It is stable.
 Every adjustment to scope, cost or schedule requires approval of the CCB.
-Changes to individual epics can be freely made at any time without any approvals.
-These changes however may not affect the PPs-based baseline, and if they do, they trigger a change request.
-This gives TCAMs agility and flexibility to adjust their plans, while we ensure the scope/cost/schedule is well controlled and managed.
+Unlike with PPs, changes to individual epics can be freely made at any time without any approvals, with some a caveat: they may not affect the PPs-based baseline, and if they do, they trigger a normal change request for that PP. This gives TCAMs agility and flexibility to adjust their plans, while we ensure the scope/cost/schedule is well controlled and managed.

 The baseline plan has been assembled using a mix of top-down and bottom-up analysis.
 Top-down analysis involved analyzing project-level requirements and risks, as well as the DM requirements and baseline architecture for all components of the DM subsystem.
 Bottom-up analysis involved analysing all activities that need to be done and estimating their cost through prototyping and research as needed. [footnote: major replanning undertaken 1 1/2 year after start of construction]